rjsmith/hxzmq/INSTALL.md

 There are [lots of instructions on the zeromq website][1].

 To actually build hxzmq from source, you will need some additional installation steps:
-### HXCPP (all platforms)
+### HXCPP (all OS, neko and cpp targets)
-The hxzmq repository uses the hxcpp build tool to compile hxzmq.ndll from source on all target platforms, for neko and cpp -based applications:.
+The hxzmq repository uses the hxcpp build tool to compile hxzmq.ndll from source on all target operating systems, for neko and cpp -based applications:.

 1. You need to install the full hxcpp package on your development machine: haxelib install hxcpp